 They took all of 5 minutes to put together and I particularly love that they look like traditional Bon Bons but your guests get to take home something a little nicer that the typical plastic Bon Bon stuffer.
 Less waste, which I think everyone can appreciate, and you can customise them in several ways.
 Any sort of cylindrical shaped jar or gift (jam jars, sweets, yule log); coloured ribbons; any coloured/pattern napkins (even large paper napkins would work if you don’t have fabric napkins, just be very gentle when tying the ribbons).

-You can also add in your own printed joke (hopefully better than the ones that usually come with store bought bon bons!) if you feel the need and have the time!
+You can add in your own printed joke (hopefully better than the ones that usually come with store bought bon bons!) if you feel the need and have the time!

 If you already have fabric napkins and ribbon at home, then they shouldn’t need to cost more than a few dollars each.

-Obviously, they don’t have to be cylindrical, any shape and small gift wrapped with a napkin and ribbon is lovely, but I guess for me, the minute I see a cylindrical bon bon, it’s instantly recognisable as Christmas and I do love a bit of tradition.
+Obviously, they don’t have to be cylindrical, any shape and small gift wrapped with a napkin and ribbon is lovely, but for me, the minute I see a cylindrical bon bon, it’s instantly recognisable as Christmas and I do love a bit of tradition.

 Merry Christmas and stay tuned for the next post later this week, with all the details and images from my pre-Christmas dinner.
-I’ll be sharing my inexpensive festive flower centrepiece for subscribers, so sign up if you want to know what I used as a vase and how I put it all together.